Nafees10/simplebak/README.md

 # simplebak
 A simple backup program, written in D Language.
-_simplebak has only been written ofr and tested on GNU/Linux, and will probably not work with Windows_
+_simplebak has only been written for and tested on GNU/Linux, and will probably not work with Windows_

 ---